RaspAP/raspap-docs/docs/faq.md

 In testing, stable AP's on the RPi's supported AC channels were only reliably obtained with 'US' as the regulatory domain.
 To get a list of the supported channels on your RPi for the 2.4 and 5 GHz bands, use `iw phy phy0 channels`.
 Refer to [this issue](https://github.com/RaspAP/raspap-webgui/issues/450#issuecomment-569343686).

 ## <a name="wificountries"></a>I think my country allows 5 GHz AP channels.
 Can I test this?
-Yes, you can.
+Yes.
 In the spirit of experimentation, this project allows you to override RaspAP's [default configuration](defaults.md).
 The file [wireless.json](https://github.com/RaspAP/raspap-webgui/blob/master/config/wireless.json) contains the regulatory domains and channels for the 2.4 and 5 GHz bands.
 Add a valid ISO Alpha-2 country code to the list of `5Ghz_max48ch` countries and save the file.
 Next, edit `includes/config.php` and add the same country to this constant:

 ```
 // Constant for the 5GHz wireless regulatory domain